hpeinar/stardewplanner/README.md

 # Integration
 POST `/api/import`
 CORS enabled endpoint which imports given save game file to the planner.
-Expects saveGame.xml as file parameter in the post.
+Expects saveGame.xml or saveGame.zip as file parameter in the post.
+Please note that it implements regular zip format, not gzip.

 Note: This endpoint is rate limited to 600 requests per 15m (40 requests per minute)
 Note: saveGame.xml limit is 25mb